vladsaveliev/sequana/doc/developers.rst

 variables.
 The variable names being the name of the rule with leading and trailing doubled underscores followed by the string *input* or *output*.

-.. note:: The is a big advantage of designing rules with variables only:
+.. note:: The big advantage of designing rules with variables only:
     rules can be re-used in any pipelines without changing the rule itself; only pipelines will be different.

 Use a config file